Blithe Spirit (1945 film): Production

 Coward had turned down offers from Hollywood to sell the film rights, stating that previous American versions of his plays had been "vulgarized, distorted and ruined".
 The rights were instead sold to Cineguild, one of the independent companies supported by the Rank Organization.
 The film was shot in Technicolor and marked Lean's first attempt at directing comedy after working on two straight films In Which We Serve and This Happy Breed, both also written by Noël Coward.
 The film was shot at Denham Studios in May 1944.

-Anthony Havelock-Allen regarded the film as a "failure" because of its casting, which he said Coward insisted on:
+Anthony Havelock-Allan regarded the film as a "failure" because of its casting, which he said Coward insisted on:

 The point of the play is a middle-aged man well into his second marriage, having long ago put away the follies of his youth with his sexy first wife, and suddenly being 'woken up' by her reappearance as a ghost.
 Rex Harrison was not middle-aged; and Kay Hammond, though a brilliant stage actress, didn't photograph well and also had a very slow delivery, which was difficult in films.
 When we started shooting scenes with Kay and Rex it became obvious that Constance Cummings [the second wife] looked more attractive to the average man in the street than Kay.
 This upset the whole play.

-Havelock-Allen thought better casting for the male lead would be Cecil Parker who replaced Coward on stage.
+Havelock-Allan thought better casting for the male lead would be Cecil Parker who replaced Coward on stage.
 Rex Harrison made the film after having been in the services for several years.
 He later wrote in his memoirs:

 Blithe Spirit was not a play I liked, and I certainly didn't think much of the film we made of it.
 David Lean directed it, but the shooting was unimaginative and flat, a filmed stage play.
 He didn't direct me too well, either – he hasn't a great sense of humour ...
 By that time it was over three years since I'd done any acting, and I can remember feeling a bit shaky about it, and almost, but not quite, as strange as when I'd first started, but Lean did something to me on that film which I shall never forget, and which was unforgivable in any circumstances.
 I was trying to make one of those difficult Noel Coward scenes work ... when David said: "I don't think that's very funny."
 And he turned round to the cameraman, Ronnie Neame, and said: "Did you think that was funny, Ronnie?"
 Ronnie said: "Oh, no, I didn't think it was funny."
 So what do you do next, if it isn't funny?